 Current Policy Projections

 This means that according to our assessment, China will meet its 2020 pledge and its NDC targets, but still be above current emissions levels.
 The projected increase in emissions is mostly related to emissions of gases other than CO2, because in the lower range of the current policy projections, overall CO2 emissions flatten between 2015 and 2020.
 China’s chief climate negotiator, Xie Zhenhua, has expressed the opinion that China could meet its 2030 target early (Xu, Stanway, & Daly, 2018).
-CAT analysis confirms that, based on current GDP projections, China is indeed likely to meet the carbon intensity target of its 2030 pledge early, and could also reach peak CO2 emissions early under optimistic assumptions.
+CAT analysis confirms that, based on current GDP projections, China is indeed likely to meet the carbon intensity target of its 2030 pledge early.

 China is implementing a range of policies in most sectors.
 Most significant is its commitment to limit coal use, and a strong increase of renewable and low-carbon energy.
 In December 2017, China announced a new national emissions trading system, which will initially apply only to the power sector, but may be expanded to other sectors in the future.
-The overall emissions impact of the system is not yet clear, as many operational details are still to be shared, including the start date and the level and distribution of emissions allowances (Jotzo et al., 2018).
+The overall emissions impact of the system is not yet clear (Jotzo et al., 2018), but the first trades are expected in 2020 (Carbon Pulse, 2019).

 Controlling coal consumption

 In 2016, coal accounted for 65% of China’s total primary energy supply, and 69% of its electricity production (IEA, 2018c).
 In that year, China accounted for 51% of the world’s primary coal energy supply (IEA, 2018c).
 China’s actions on coal are therefore key to limiting global coal consumption: globally, coal in primary energy will need to decrease by 97% compared to 2010 levels by 2050 to be compatible with 1.5°C pathways, unless large scale carbon capture and storage technology becomes available (IPCC, 2018).
-Coal will also need to be completely phased out of the electricity supply by 2050, meaning that the no new coal fired power plants can be built as of now (Climate Action Tracker, 2016).
+Coal will also need to be completely phased out of the electricity supply by 2050 globally, and by 2040 in China in global least cost pathways (Climate Analytics, 2016), meaning that the no new coal fired power plants can be built as of now (Climate Action Tracker, 2016).
 This was confirmed in the recent IPCC report (IPCC, 2018).

 Despite these efforts, coal consumption rose again in 2017 and 2018, after three consecutive decreasing years between 2013 and 2016.
 Some plants in China are being retrofit to use coal more efficiently (NEA, 2018).
 In 2018, loosened regulations allowed a restart on new coal plant construction after a two-year freeze, primarily in response to increased industrial electricity demand (Feng, 2018b).
-An analysis by CoalSwarm found that 259 GW of coal capacity are under development in China, about as much is installed in the United States, which, if installed, would increase China’s coal capacity by 25% (Shearer, Yu, & Nace, 2018).
-Increased policy effort will be needed to turn China’s coal consumption around and align it with a 1.5°C compatible pathway.
+A recent analysis found that 235 GW of coal capacity are under construction in China; 28 GW of which were started in 2018 (Shearer, Mathew-Shah, Myllyvirta, Yu, & Nace, 2019).
+Increased policy efforts will be needed to turn China’s coal consumption around and align it with a 1.5°C compatible pathway.

 On the production side, China’s National Development and Reform Commission (NDRC), has issued, in its government work report, targets to cut annual coal production capacity by 150 million tonnes in 2018.
 This may not lead to immediate reductions in output, due to overcapacities in the sector (Platts, 2018).